Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_cli.rst

     ./VIN_cli <vinnode_hostname_or_IP> <vinnode_http_server_port>

-* For example, a VIN™ running on a local machine would be ./VIN_cli localhost 9980 where 9980 is the default HTTP port for the node.
+* For example, a VIN™ running on a local machine would be ``./VIN_cli localhost 9980`` where 9980 is the default HTTP port for the node.

-If a port other than 9980 needs to be specified, it can be done so using the -h flag:
+If a port other than 9980 needs to be specified, it can be done so using the ``-h flag``:

 * As an example, executing the following: